 15. Can I adjust my schedule if I'm currently studying?

-In the framework of the previous answer, yes.
+Yes, in the framework of the previous answer.

 16. How does the time report record my work?